 FYI, the self-assessment can be completed individually or as a group during professional development and learning.
 For example, it’s a great way to kick off a staff meeting and trigger the positive emotional attractor.

 There are 32 superpowers, which we also refer to as attributes from our Essence Glossary™.
 The superpowers include things like humor, hope, and kindness, and they have associated free and for-a-fee resources associated with them (see related resources below).

-One resource is what we call our Printables Pack.
-This pack includes activity sheets for all 32 attributes (click here to download a sample activity sheet).
+One resource is our Printables Pack, which includes activity sheets for all 32 attributes (click here to download a sample activity sheet).

 Each activity sheet provides an opportunity for adult learners to color and to reflect.
 And both the act of coloring and journaling slow the body and help focus the mind…which helps to increase self-awareness skills!
 The sheets can be printed and duplicated for use during training and/or coaching sessions.

 To download more, go to the Pre-K Teach and Play shop, and pick the Product category, printables.
 From there, you can purchase individual activity sheets to meet your professional development needs.